umer515k/Web-Assignments/README.md

-**Weather App**
+## Weather App
 Overview

+## Pages
+webapp.html
+webapp.css
+webapp.js
+tables.html
+tables.css
+tables.js

 This project is a simple Weather Web Application built using HTML, CSS, and JavaScript.
 It allows users to:
 Search for weather information by location.
 View current temperature, humidity, wind speed, and weather conditions.
 Display weather forecasts for the next five days.